bldl/array-grouping-impl-tutorial/Modules/Module 2/Module2.md

 The focus of this module is to learn EcmaScript.
 How to read the specification of JavaScript

+# What is EcmaScript

+JavaScript is not as much a programming language as it is the implementation of the programming language called EcmaScript.
+EcmaScript is a general purpose programming language defined by the Ecma-262 Language specification.

+In this tutoarial we will be using this specification to write the implementation of _Array Grouping_.

+# The specification:

+The full specification can be viewed [here](./Resources/Specification_Array_Grouping.md)

 # The specification of _Array Grouping_

 Explanation of Array Grouping